-- Allegations of Bullying and Harassment that are not able to be substantiated after investigation must be reported in SESIR as Unsubstantiated Bullying and Unsubstantiated Harassment.
-Bullying infractions do not require a SPAR unless the incident is Hazing related. - Harassment Civil Rights and Sexual Harassment do not require a SPAR, but must be reported to the Department of Children & Families. - 8.
-Corrective action for Sexual Harassment may be issued only in accordance with the Title IX policy. - 9.
-Suspension of students from school programs is a last resort, to be utilized only in the most extenuating circumstances as determined by the principal AFTER other learning-centered corrective strategies have been employed AND regional notification. - 10.
+- Administrators must contact the local police department for any sexual offense.
+If the victim of a crime requests a police report, the school administrator must report the incident to the VP of Schools.
+Incident related elements must be included in the description of the incident leading to the disciplinary action. (see glossary for definitions of the incident-related elements). - A good faith attempt must be made immediately to contact the parent/guardian by telephone.
+Record in Focus Student Contact Log - Students must be given the opportunity to be heard about the incident. - 'Repeated behavior' is defined as a specific set of behaviors that occur more than twice during a nine-week grading period.
+Staff are required to begin the MTSS:RTi process for these incidents and document in the Focus SSS module. - For any assignment away from the student's regular course schedule, written notice must be sent to the parent/guardian withing 24 hours.
+If parents are unavailable, please send the notification via US Mail. - Allegations of Bullying and Harassment that are not able to be substantiated after investigation must be reported in SESIR as Unsubstantiated Bullying and Unsubstantiated Harassment.
+Bullying infractions do not require a SPAR unless the incident is Hazing related. - 7.
+Harassment Civil Rights and Sexual Harassment do not require a SPAR, but must be reported to the Department of Children & Families. - Corrective action for Sexual Harassment may be issued only in accordance with the Title IX policy. - Suspension of students from school programs is a last resort, to be utilized only in the most extenuating circumstances as determined by the principal AFTER other learning-centered corrective strategies have been employed AND regional notification. - 10.
 If a student brings a firearm or weapon to school and/or makes a threat or false report, the school MUST refer the student to receive 'mental health services' identified by the school pursuant to 1012.584(4).
 The possession of firearms or other weapons on school property may result in criminal penalties in addition to expulsion. - 11.
 These incidents will automatically warrant a recommendation for expulsion to the local school district.